-The terms of reference of the Corporate Sustainability Committee inter-alia include: Terms of Reference Laying down guidelines for Environment Management Plan for each of the businesses of 1. the Company; 2.
-Review compliance and status of various conditions laid down by different statutory authorities while according approvals such as Environmental Clearance, Forest Clearance, Consent For Establishment, Consent For Operation, etc.; Review Sustainable Development Framework (SDF) requirements stipulated by the Indian Bureau 3. of Mines and considered for Star Rating of the Mines; 4.
-Annually assess the Business Responsibility performance of the Company; Any other function as is mandated by the Board from time to time.
-5. Composition and The names of the Directors who constitute the Corporate Sustainability Committee and their attendance attendance at the at the meetings held during the year are given below: meetings held No. of meetings No. of meetings Name Designation Category during the year held during attended the tenure T. R. Raghunandan Chairman Non-Executive 1 1 Director S. S. Rao Member Non-Executive 1 1 Independent Director 1 G. P. Kundargi Member Non-Executive 1 Independent Director Latha Pillai Member Non-Executive 1 1 Independent Director
+The terms of reference of the Corporate Sustainability Committee inter-alia include:

+- Laying down guidelines for Environment Management Plan for each of the businesses of the Company; - 2.
+Review compliance and status of various conditions laid down by different statutory authorities while according approvals such as Environmental Clearance, Forest Clearance, Consent For Establishment, Consent For Operation, etc.; - Review Sustainable Development Framework (SDF) requirements stipulated by the Indian Bureau of Mines and considered for Star Rating of the Mines; - Annually assess the Business Responsibility performance of the Company; 4. - Any other function as is mandated by the Board from time to time.

+The names of the Directors who constitute the Corporate Sustainability Committee and their attendance at the meetings held during the year are given below:

+Name Designation Category No. of meetings held during the tenure No. of meetings attended T. R. Raghunandan Chairman Non-Executive Director 1 1 S. S. Rao Member Non-Executive Independent Director 1 1 G. P. Kundargi Member Non-Executive Independent Director 1 1 Latha Pillai Member Non-Executive Independent Director 1 1

-Mohammed Abdul Saleem Member Executive Director/ Director (Mines) 1 1 S. S. Rao cease hours on 10 Nove nber of Corporate Sustainabilit y Committee w.e.f., , closure of business Meetings The Corporate S meetings are sch , nmittee met once during the dvance. financial year on 1 I August 2022.
+Mohammed Abdul Saleem Member Executive Director/ Director (Mines) 1 1 S. S. Rao cease hours on 10 Nove mber of Corporate Sustainabili ty Committee w.e.f. , closure of business Meetings The Corporate S meetings are sch , mmittee met once during the dvance. financial year on 1 11 August 2022.
 The